UCBoulder/oit-fcq/README.md

 ## Purpose:

 This repo contains the core code scripts that we use for FCQs.
 This does not include the NLP scripts, which have their own dedicated repository: oit-an-fcq-nlp.
+Updated

 They are organized in four folders in the Home > oit-fcq > code > R directory.